slatedocs/slate/source/includes/api-reference/_index.html.md

 **resource_subtype**: The subtype of this resource.
 Different subtypes retain many of the same fields and behavior, but may render differently in Asana or represent resources with different semantic meaning.
 The resource_subtype `milestone` represent a single moment in time.
 This means tasks with this subtype cannot have a start_date.

+**start_at**: Date and time on which work begins for the task, or null if the task has no start time.
+This takes a UTC timestamp format.
+*Note: `due_at` must be present in the request when setting or unsetting the `start_at` parameter.*

 **start_on**: The day on which work begins for the task , or null if the task has no start date.
 This takes a date with `YYYY-MM-DD` format.
 *Note: `due_on` or `due_at` must be present in the request when setting or unsetting the `start_on` parameter.*